cga-harvard/Evaluating_OmniSci_NWM/README.md

 # HPC_on_MOC

-## High Performance Computing on MOC
+## High Performance Computing on the Massachusettes Open Cloud (MOC)

-This repository contains information about geospatially-oriented high performance computing on Massachusetts Open Cloud (MOC).
+This repository contains information on a project to explore geospatially-oriented high performance computing in an Open Stack public cloud environment on Massachusetts Open Cloud (MOC).
 This work is currently funded by MapD Technologies with support from the MOC.
-Technologies which will be used include:
+Technologies include:

 - MapD
 - GeoMesa